13th Annual Alaska Occupational Safety Summit

 in association with the Midnight Sun Chapter of AIHA.

-Based on this year’s outstanding education program, the ASSP will award up to 1.6 CEU’s to attendees of this prestigious event.
+Based on this year’s outstanding education program, the ASSP awarded 1.2 CEU’s to attendees of this prestigious event.

 The Alaska Chapter of ASSP is again proud to present a strong and full program agenda this year, featuring the latest updates from around the industry and the country.
 One by one the selected presentations will address the array of health, and safety concerns industries have to contend with, and provide essential training and information right here in Alaska!